Saturday, July 17, 2010

 Chipping Away Despite Adversity

-Although I am a lifelong learner and literally educate myself daily—even on subjects that are typically taught in Ivy League schools, which is purely a result of curiosity and a thirst for knowledge—it’s impossible to prove your intellectual heft on a resume without having a certified piece of paper from an over-priced university, which is supposed to be the only proof the world has to determine that you are educated.
+Although I am a lifelong learner and literally educate myself daily—even on subjects that are typically taught in Ivy League schools, which is purely a result of curiosity and a thirst for knowledge.
+But it’s impossible to prove your intellectual heft on a resume without having a certified piece of paper from an over-priced university, which is supposed to be the only proof the world has to determine that you are educated.
 Mind you, in most cases, it is an impressive achievement that I encourage everyone to attain.
 I’d just like to see companies give more consideration to people with lots of experience, too.

 Just this week, I’ve applied to five jobs within the company I currently work for (my preference), and about ten jobs outside the company.
 It’s too soon to receive a response from most of them, but I did get a ‘no thanks’ message from one.
 The silver lining there is that at least I didn’t have to go through a series of interviews only to lose out on the job.
 Truth is, I’m trying to stay realistic and be ready for lots of rejection.